onwello/i18n-cli/README.md

 ---

-**Enterprise-Grade i18n CLI v1.0.0** - Built for scale, security, and performance. 🚀
+**Enterprise-Grade i18n CLI v1.0.1** - The most comprehensive i18n CLI for NestJS microservices.
+Built for scale, security, and performance. 🚀